oscarrenalias/ai-research-content-generator/README.md

 3. 🎯 Generate a comprehensive style prompt for any LLM
 4. 💡 Provide quantified insights into your unique voice

-The **Post Generator** will:
-1. 📊 Analyze your writing style from existing posts
-2. 🤖 Generate a new post based on your instructions
-3. 🔄 Allow you to refine and improve the post
-4. 💾 Save the final result

 ## 📁 Folder Structure
 ```
 linkedin-post-generator/